jim-schwoebel/allie/production/readme.md

 ```

+## Test failures
-If you have a fail, it's likely due to outputs in the model not being correct.
+If you have a fail in testing, it's likely due to outputs in the model not being correct.
 In this case, you may need to manually tune the outputs.
 ```
 ======================================================================
 FAIL: test_calm_classification (__main__.ClassifyTest)